kumahq/kuma-website/app/_src/policies/meshexternalservice.md

       secret: "123"
 ```

-When TLS is enabled but the CA is not set, the sidecar uses the default OS-specific CA. The user can override the default CA by setting the path in the environment variable `KUMA_DATAPLANE_RUNTIME_DYNAMIC_SYSTEM_CA_PATH` for the sidecar
+When TLS is enabled but `caCert` is not set, the sidecar uses the [autodetected OS-specific CA](https://github.com/kumahq/kuma/blob/aba6518fca65bc7ab52e5328eb686a51a6f98a53/app/kuma-dp/pkg/dataplane/certificate/cert.go#L12).
+The user can override the default CA by setting the path in the environment variable `KUMA_DATAPLANE_RUNTIME_DYNAMIC_SYSTEM_CA_PATH` for the sidecar.

 ### DNS setup